-- 7.5.1 Individuals are entitled under the Data Protection Act (1998) to request details of their personal data held by North Somerset Council.
-A charge may be made for providing this information. - 7.5.2 The information received, in conjunction with housing applications, may be disclosed to other housing providers/RSLs but will only be retained if accommodation is to be provided.
-Any additional personal information obtained may also be provided to RSLs if they provide accommodation.
+- 7.5.1 Individuals are entitled under the General Data Protection Regulations 2018 to request details of their personal data held by North Somerset Council.
+A charge may be made for providing this information. - 7.5.2 The information received, in conjunction with housing applications, may be disclosed to other scheme landlords but will only be retained if accommodation is to be provided.
+Any additional personal information obtained may also be provided to scheme landlords if they provide accommodation.